-The key to this savory meatloaf is the brandade.
-A brandade is a mixture of bread soaked with milk that’s added to the meat blend to keep it moist and tender.
+The key to this moist, tender meatloaf is the panade.
+A panade is a mixture of bread soaked with milk that’s added to the meat blend to give it a softer chew.
 You simply tear apart the bread into little chunks and pour the milk over it, but to ensure that it gets evenly distributed through the meat blend, I use fresh breadcrumbs (not dried).

 - Pro Tip: Whenever you have leftover bread — whether its rolls, wheat bread, sourdough — run them through a food processor to make breadcrumbs and freeze them in a zip top freezer bag until you need them.
 I make plain breadcrumbs, but sometimes I blitz it with parmesan cheese or fresh herbs — any way you do it, the breadcrumbs freeze beautifully.

 Use your clean hands to combine the ingredients, so that they’re evenly distributed.